Pullusb/Tesselate_texture_plane/README.md

 <!-- ### [Demo Youtube]() -->

+/!\ Can crash easily with some images and settings, be sure to save bedore If it crash on your image, try different settings. if it still crash... well I'm sorry.

-/!\ this addon need opncv and triangle module
+/!\ this addon need [opencv](https://pypi.org/project/opencv-python/) and [triangle](https://rufat.be/triangle/) module see below how to install

 Want to support me?
 [Check out how](http://www.samuelbernou.fr/donate)